ropensci-archive/Rclean/README.md

   and use?
 - Well you’re not alone.
-- In a recent survey of over 1500 scientists from across multiple disciplines reported high levels of irreproducibility, with the 5th most cited contributing factor being issues with code availability and usability.
+- In a recent survey of over 1500 scientists from across multiple disciplines reported high levels of irreproducibility, with "slective reporting" being most cited contributing factor being issues with code availability and usability and code availability contributing over 80% of the time.
 - **cleanR** is a package that does just that
 - [cleanR](https://github.com/ProvTools/cleanR) provides a simple API to hone in on a specific result that you want from your script, and